masterzen/blog/_posts/2020-05-03-designing-a-keyboard-part-1.md

 ## What's cooking next

 We're far from having a working PCB.
-I hope to be able to cover the following topics in the next episode:
+I'm going to cover the following topics in the [next episode](/2020/05/25/designing-a-keyboard-part2/):

 * design the matrix
 * reference the components